prasannax1/starships/README.md

 when the engine is at maximum warp; which it never will be since the primary mode of propulsion for this juggernaut is transwarp.

+The *Exodus Class* is built to work without access to a starbase for up to twenty years - in fact, with industrial replicators on board this ship serves as starbase to itself and the ships contained in it.

 The *Exodus Class* isn't going to win any beauty contest - nor for that matter any races at warp - but it does a job no other ship can do.